SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 As noted, Bitcoin ETPs are a type of exchange-traded fund or product that allow investors to gain exposure to Bitcoin without directly owning it.
 These seek to track the price of Bitcoin.
 That means when the price of Bitcoin in U.S. dollars goes up, a spot Bitcoin ETP, trading on the stock exchange should also see its share values go up, and vice versa.

-But it’s critical to note that Bitcoin ETPs have a much narrower focus than most other exchange-traded funds, which started out with the aim of giving investors broad exposure to the stock market.
+But it’s critical to note that Bitcoin ETPs have a much narrower focus than most other exchange-traded products, which started out with the aim of giving investors broad exposure to the stock market.
 But, like all investments, they have various risks associated with them.
 In fact, it’s possible that an investor could lose the entirety of their investment.

 An Introduction to Bitcoin ETPs